viniciusaro/ios-pie-chart-view/README.md

 ```

 ## Credits
-MCAvatarView is brought to you by [MyAppControls](http://www.binpress.com/profile/myappcontrols/30934) team.
+Brought to you by [MyAppControls](http://www.binpress.com/profile/myappcontrols/30934) team.